 In a recent study, researchers compared telehealth diagnostic accuracy to blinded gold-standard in-person evaluation.
 All ASD diagnoses identified via telehealth were confirmed by in-person evaluation.
 Remote clinicians accurately identified 78.9% of all children who ultimately received ASD diagnoses.
 These findings indicate that preliminary telehealth evaluation can be a feasible diagnostic tool for young children and can also be a valuable resource for families in rural areas where access to qualified specialists is not possible (or possible only by substantial and unrealistic effort).

 Expanding Access to ABA Therapy Through Parent Training

-The findings of this study indicate that telehealth can be used to successfully train parents in how to implement FA and FCT best to reduce their child’s problem behaviors, supporting that telehealth can be used in lieu of in-person visits to a specialist.
+The findings indicate that telehealth can be used to successfully train parents in how to implement FA and FCT to reduce their child’s problem behaviors, supporting that telehealth can be used in lieu of in-person visits to a specialist.

 Telehealth Language Assessments for Children with ASD

 In order to provide quality treatment to children with autism, speech language pathologists (SLPs) assess developmental norms in attention/listening, understanding of receptive language, expressive language (vocabulary and forming sentences), and how children use language pragmatics and social communication.
 Speech language pathology and language assessments are very important for a child with autism, as many have difficulties with both speech and non-verbal communication.
 Speech therapy is often a central part of treatment for autism, as it addresses a wide range of communication problems and aids the child in learning to communicate effectively in his/her unique way.